kubeflow/website/content/en/docs/distributions/gke/customizing-gke.md

 To customize Google Cloud resources, such as your Kubernetes Engine cluster, you can modify the Deployment settings starting in `${KF_DIR}/common/cnrm`.

-This folder is the folder which contains multiple dependencies on sibling directories for Google Cloud resources.
+This folder contains multiple dependencies on sibling directories for Google Cloud resources.
 So you can start from here by reviewing `kustomization.yaml`.
 Depends on the type of Google Cloud resources you want to customize, you can add patches in corresponding directory.

 1. Make sure you checkin the existing resources in `/build` folder to source control.